What does a school psychologist do? Breaking down this collaborative career

 So what do school psychologists do, exactly?
 By now, you probably have a better idea.
 After exploring the school psychologist job description and understanding the typical duties and career outlook, you may feel called to pursue a career in the field.

-Learn how you can start on your journey toward the rewarding role of a school psychologist by perusing the Educational Specialist degrees from University of Massachusetts Global’s School of Education.
+Learn how you can start on your journey toward the rewarding role of a school psychologist by perusing the Educational Specialist degrees from UMass Global’s School of Education.

 *Burning-Glass.com (analysis of 27,108 school psychologist job postings, May.
 01, 2020 - Apr.
 30, 2021)